 David Airey – There are familiar steps such as setting the brief, researching the business and competitors, sketching and developing ideas, digitising, presenting, refining.
 But no two clients are the same, so nothing’s set in stone.
 What I’ve found to be more important than anything is curiosity in my clients, coupled to a lesser extent with the desire to help their businesses succeed.

-David Airey – I’m not sure if I understand the question, but I’ll always set a flat rate rather than charge by time.
+David Airey – I’m not sure if I understand the question, but I’ll always set a flat rate rather than charge over time.
 This short story on Picasso explains why.

 The Logo Creative – How long does it take to complete the average logo design project?